algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 The project may face several risks during development, including technical challenges, resource constraints, and schedule delays.
 To mitigate these risks, the team has identified the following strategies:

-1. **Technical Risks**: The team may encounter technical challenges related to parsing SDF files, simulating signal propagation, or integrating front-end and back-end components.
+1. **Technical Risks**: The team may encounter technical challenges related to parsing SDF files, simulating signal propagation, or integrating front end and back end components.
 To mitigate these risks, the team will conduct thorough research, seek expert advice, and leverage online resources to address technical issues as they arise.
 2. **Resource Constraints**: The team may face resource constraints, such as limited access to hardware, software, or expertise.
 To mitigate these risks, the team will collaborate with the customer, leverage open-source tools and libraries, and seek external support if needed.
 3. **Schedule Delays**: The project may experience delays due to unforeseen circumstances, such as technical setbacks, scope changes, or resource limitations.
 To mitigate these risks, the team will maintain regular communication, track progress, and adjust the project plan as needed to ensure timely delivery.